 Middle Peak is a off trail hike to the South of Thane.
 Its best done in the spring when the brush and alders are not in full bloom.
 Typically this hike is done in conjuncture with West Peak (conveniently on the way to Middle Peak).
 The summit gives you great views down Gastineau Channel and the South end of Douglass.
 There also is no 'official' trail, so route finding may be necessary.

 From Downtown Juneau, take Egan Drive South which becomes Thane Road for 5.7 miles.
 The road will dead end at the Point Bishop-Dupont Trail head.
 The other route leaves from a parking area on the west side of Thane Road 4.1 miles south of Downtown Juneau where Sheep Creek crosses the road.

 There are two basic routes up Middle Peak.
-One leaves from the waterfall where Sheep Creek crosses the road called the Sheep Creek Route, and the other is a short, steep, off trail, and much brushier hike that leaves from the trail to DuPont Dock and Bishop Point and heads up Little Creek called the Little Creek Route.
+One leaves from the waterfall where Sheep Creek crosses the road called the Sheep Creek Route, and the other is a short, steep, off trail bushwhack that leaves from the trail to DuPont Dock and Bishop Point and heads up Little Creek called the Little Creek Route.
 Both routes cross over West Peak en route.
 I highly recomend the Sheep Creek Route as it is a wonderful hike and the trail is easy to follow.

 See the route page for more details and for the map and Garmin .gpx files.